 New advantages, new procedures, and greater opportunities to move to Spanish territory.

-This led to improvements in arraigo procedures, the student visa, and the work permit.
+This led to improvements in arraigo procedures, student visa, and work permit.
 For example, the introduction of a new arraigo option, more working hours for foreign students, and an easier work permit modification process.

 Despite the improvements brought about by it, there are still many unaddressed issues from the 2022 reform.
 The new 2024 reform aims to tie the loose ends together and make a simpler, more concrete foundation for immigration in Spain.

-Below we will see exactly what this year’s changes imply in terms of migration.
+Below, we will see exactly what this year’s changes imply in terms of migration.

 But before that, we must clarify an important point.